aymaras/myFirstGit/README.md

 Hello_world ###

-This is me just learning Git
+This is me just learning Git its funny as hell